releng-tool/releng-tool-docs/content/guides/packages/advanced-pkg-options.md

 extracted before any other package attempts to configure/build.
 For example, if `libfoo` and `libbar` both depend on each other, developers can configure `LIBFOO_PREEXTRACT = True` and `LIBBAR_PREEXTRACT = True` in each package's respective definition.
-The process order of packages will still be driven by any [`LIBFOO_NEEDS`](pkg-opt-needs) options set (that do not result in a cyclic error) and the order defined by [`packages`](conf-packages).
+The processed order of packages will still be driven by any [`LIBFOO_NEEDS`](pkg-opt-needs) options set (that do not result in a cyclic error) and the order defined by [`packages`](conf-packages).